gummyBear-Index/KitchenFox/README.md

   + Generating and storing JWT tokens using Async Storage on the local device helped bootstrap the user to the application.
 Passport.js was utilized to verify the token and also fetch the appropriate user's collection.

   ### Barcode Scanning Tool
-  + With the react-native-camera library, KitchenFox allows the user to user their phone's camera to scan item barcode to populate the inventory.
-(Manual input of ingredients also possible.)
+  + Integrated the react-native-camera library into the KitchenFox app allowed the user to use their phone's camera to scan an item's barcode to add ingredients into their inventory.

   ``` javascript